 CASE STUDY: Goretex is a pioneer in innovative fabrics.
 They give their employees up to 20% of their time each week to simply focus on the next big thing.
 Like Apple and Patagonia (with similar programs), their employees are also customers who use the product, so they know where innovation is needed.
 There are similar programs at leading innovators like 3M; however, their employees are typically NOT users of the products, so instead they need to get close to their customers to really see the problems and challenges to be solved.
 Want to learn exactly what information you need to learn about your customers to inspire your employees to get busy spotting innovation opportunities?
 Think about applying for ProfitU, and learn how conducting Value Creation Conversations with your largest customers will give you all the insights you need for true innovation.

-Do you readily give your employees lots of time to spend email each day but struggle to create “down time” for them to innovate?
-What would happen if you challenged them to spend just as much time on both?
+Do you readily give your employees lots of time to spend on email each day but struggle to create “down time” for them to innovate?
+What would happen if you challenged them to spend the same amount of time on both?